Suburb overview

 • New-estate oversupply risk — many similar homes can compete for the same buyers.

 With 12,661 residents, Wellington Point is one of Queensland's more populous suburbs — roughly 2.3× the state median of 5,474 — giving it a deep buyer and tenant pool that typically supports higher transaction volumes and shorter average days on market.
 Median household income of $114,244/year runs 27% above the Queensland suburb median of $90,298, indicating strong purchasing power and the type of demographic profile that tends to sustain premium property prices through market cycles.
-Median weekly rent of $450 equates to $1,950/month — about 96% of the median mortgage repayment of $2,037/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+Median rent of $780/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $3,380/month — about 166% of the $2,037/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 21 km from Brisbane places Wellington Point in the middle commuter belt, close enough for daily trips by car or rail but at a materially lower price point than inner suburbs.

 Outer-metro suburbs reward careful property selection — aim for homes near infrastructure rather than generic house-and-land packages.
-Local rents consume roughly 20% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 20% of household income — a dated but useful sanity check on tenant affordability.

 How Wellington Point stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Wellington Point sits above the state median; negative means below.